List of Hebrew Bible manuscripts

-A Hebrew Bible manuscript is a handwritten copy of a portion of the text of the Hebrew Bible (Tanakh) made on papyrus, parchment, or paper, and written in the Hebrew language.
-(Some of the Biblical text and notations may be in Aramaic.)
+A Hebrew Bible manuscript is a handwritten copy of a portion of the text of the Hebrew Bible (Tanakh) made on papyrus, parchment, or paper, and written in the Hebrew language (some of the biblical text and notations may be in Aramaic).
 The oldest manuscripts were written in a form of scroll, the medieval manuscripts usually were written in a form of codex.
 The late manuscripts written after the 9th century use the Masoretic Text.
-The important manuscripts are associated with Aaron ben Asher (especially Codex Leningradensis).
+The important manuscripts are associated with Aaron ben Asher (especially Leningrad/Petrograd Codex).

-The earliest sources (whether oral or written) of the Hebrew Bible disappeared over time, because of the fragility of media, wars, (especially the destruction of the First and Second Temples), and other intentional destructions.
+The earliest sources (whether oral or written) of the Hebrew Bible disappeared over time because of the fragility of media, wars (especially the destruction of the First and Second Temple) and other intentional destructions.
 As a result, the lapse of time between the original manuscripts and their surviving copies is much longer than in the case of the New Testament manuscripts.

-The first list of the Old Testament manuscripts in Hebrew, made by Benjamin Kennicott (1718–1783) and published by Oxford in 2 volumes in 1776 and 1780, listed 615 manuscripts from libraries in England and on the Continent.
-Giovanni Battista de Rossi (1822–1894) published a list of 731 manuscripts.
+The first list of the Old Testament manuscripts in Hebrew, made by Benjamin Kennicott (1718–1783) and published by Oxford in two volumes in 1776 and 1780, listed 615 manuscripts from libraries in England and on the continent.
+Giovanni Bernardo de Rossi (1742–1831) published a list of 731 manuscripts.
 The main manuscript discoveries in modern times are those of the Cairo Geniza (c.
-1890) and the Dead Sea Scrolls (1947).
-In the old synagogue in Cairo were discovered 260,000 Hebrew manuscripts, 10,000 of which are biblical manuscripts.
-There are more than 200 biblical manuscripts among the Dead Sea Scrolls, some of them were written in the Paleo-Hebrew alphabet.
-They were written before the year 70 CE.
+1890) and the Dead Sea/Qumran Caves Scrolls (1947).
+260,000 Hebrew manuscripts were discovered in an old synagogue in Cairo, 10,000 of which are biblical manuscripts.
+There are more than 200 biblical manuscripts among the Dead Sea/Qumran Caves Scrolls, some of them were written in the Paleo-Hebrew alphabet.
+They were written before 70 CE.
 14 scroll manuscripts were discovered in Masada in 1963–1965.

 The largest organized collection of Hebrew Old Testament manuscripts in the world is housed in the Russian National Library ("Second Firkovitch Collection") in Saint Petersburg.

-Codex Leningradensis is the oldest complete manuscript of the Hebrew Bible in Hebrew.
+The Leningrad/Petrograd Codex (c.
+1008-1010) is the oldest complete manuscript of the Hebrew Bible in Hebrew.
+The Leningrad/Petrograd codex is the manuscript upon which the Old Testament of most modern English translations of the Bible are based.
 Manuscripts earlier than the 13th century are very rare.
 The majority of the manuscripts have survived in a fragmentary condition.

 The oldest complete Torah scroll still in use has been carbon-dated to around 1250 and is owned by the Jewish community of the northern Italian town of Biella.